JohnsonQu1999/VI_A/README.md

 Developed by https://github.com/JohnsonQu1999 at McMaster University.

+For usage see the student instruction document.
+For setup see the setup instruction document.

 For questions feel free to contact me at quj1@mcmaster.ca

 The purpose of this project is to help facilitate labs in a remote setting.
 This tool will support remote access of university FPGAs by students who do not receive an FPGA in time, receive a damaged FPGA, or those who damage their boards.
 This tool (1) provides a live video feed of the board (2) allows students to upload a .sof file to program the FPGA (3) provides an interface to virtually toggle keys and switches (4) gracefully recovers after hardware failure.